PellegattaSimone/NaoPoint/README.md

 ## Warning

-This scripts only work on Windows 10 and Windows 11.
+The scripts in the Controller folder only work on Windows 10 and Windows 11.
 The NaoPoint project is compatible with other OSes but it needs to be set up manually.

 Note that during the execution of the project the primary PC will be configured to use a static IP address.
 DHCP is restored after a normal closure.